cosmos/ibc/spec/ics-002-validity-predicate/README.md

 Updating a client is done by submitting a new `Header`.
 The `Identifier` is used to point to the stored `ClientState` that the logic will update.
-When a new `Header` is verified with the stored `ClientState`'s `ValidityPredicate` and `ConsensusState`, the client MUST update its internal state accordingly, possibly finalizing commitment roots and updating the signature authority logic in the stored consensus state.
+When a new `Header` is verified with the stored `ClientState`'s `ValidityPredicate` and `ConsensusState`, the client MUST update its internal state accordingly, possibly finalising commitment roots and updating the signature authority logic in the stored consensus state.

 ```typescript